 While this upscale French bistro on the beach is open year-round, many come out to hang at its beach club, nightclub and bar open in warmer weather.
-Tease your senses with a lump crab and avocado creme starter, then an appetizer of goat cheese-filled beets and port ravioli or steak tartare.
-Opt for the Barnegat sea scallops with sea beans, chowder foam and cockles, Berkshire pork chop with apple raisin compote or branzino with cauliflower, grapes and hazelnuts.
-Cap off the night with the lover’s sampler: chocolate gateau, lemon curd tart and pistachio coconut cake.
+Tease your senses with a grilled octopus starter, then choose an appetizer like a mushroom tart.
+Steak frites or duck confit are just two of the fine entrees offered.
+Cap off the night with black currant creme brulee for dessert.

 502 Washington Blvd., Jersey City

 Take in views of the Hudson while savoring an Instaworthy meal.
 The seafood tower is teeming with oysters, clams, shrimp, crab, tuna tartare and lobster.
 Or, open up your appetite with Thumbelina carrots with candied sesame seeds and pickled onions.
 Share a “Lady & The Tramp” dinner moment with the mafalde cacio e pepe.
 Entrees include chipotle grilled eggplant and fennel crusted pork chop.

 Brick Lane can’t fully promise to bring the spice back to your relationship but they can deliver on romancing those taste buds with curry options like Jalfrezi; medium spiced tomato curry with stir-fried onions, bell peppers, and tomato, Madras; medium to hot gravy tempered with mustard seeds, curry leaves, and finished with coconut milk, Vindaloo; a fiery combination of freshly roasted ground spices and condiments from Goa, cooked with potatoes, and of course, the excruciating Phaal Curry; composed of some of the hottest peppers in the world.